AdobeDocs/experience-manager-screens.en/help/user-guide/dispatcher-configurations-aem-screens.md

 ### Step 3: Disabling Dispatcher Cache {#step-disabling-dispatcher-cache}

-Disable dispatcher caching for ***/content/screens path***.
+Disable Dispatcher caching for ***/content/screens path***.

-Screens players uses authenticated session, so the dispatcher does not cache any of the screens players requests for `channels/assets`.
+Screens players use authenticated sessions, so the Dispatcher does not cache any of the screens players requests for `channels/assets`.

-To enable the cache for the assets so that the assets are served from dispatcher cache, you must:
+To enable the cache for the assets so that the assets are served from Dispatcher cache, you must:

 * Add `/allowAuthorization 1` in `/cache` section
 * Add the below rules to `/rules` section of `/cache`